BlenderCN-Org/ScrollOfBanestones/README.md

 I cannot be sure of that to be honest.
 I'd say probably a year at least from the creation of this repository.
 If we need to spend a year on the design document, that is fine, but I'd like to keep the scope under control and not get too big.
 I'd expect it to be playable well before a 1.0 release (even if not fully complete).

 ### Will this game be completly free?
 Yes, it will be free as in beer and free as in freedom.
-This game will be licensed under the GPL to make sure that it stays free (free beer and freedom).
+This game will be licensed under the MIT to make sure that it stays free (free beer and freedom) and permissive (meaning you can make a closed source clone).

+The game assets though will most likely be kept under a seperate license.

 ### What engine will you be using?
 That has not been decided as of yet.
 We could use Unity, Unreal, CryEngine or we could roll our own engine, the last option seems to be the most common for many open-source games and remakes (such as 0 A.D. and OpenMW).